-This become a dream come proper: No one in Parks’ circle of relatives had ever long past to college earlier than, and her desirable grades, volunteer paintings and commitment to her network had earned her a full-trip scholarship — almost everything become paid for.
-She was given a new laptop, she bonded with her roommate, and she or he crafted her schedule.
+This became a dream come true: No one in Parks’ circle of relatives had ever long passed to college earlier than, and her desirable grades, volunteer paintings, and commitment to her network had earned her a full-trip scholarship — almost everything become paid for.
+She was given a new laptop, bonded with her roommate, and she or he crafted her schedule.

 But a few weeks into instructions, she began feeling unwell.
-At first, she idea university food wasn’t sitting well.
+At first, her idea of university food wasn’t sitting well.
 However, it wasn’t the food.

 She became pregnant.